Xray-grill/DiDaFi_MKCroughan/README.md

 ## Stage 2 - Flat and darking data
-I have included a snippit of code that can be used to flat and dark your images titled **flat_and_dark.py** and is located at https://github.com/Xray-grill/DiDaFi_MKCroughan/blob/186afba8ac77a56680a81b44fafaae134addb3d3/flat_and_dark.py
+I have included a snippit of code that can be used to flat and dark your images titled **flat_and_dark.py** and is located <a href = "https://github.com/Xray-grill/DiDaFi_MKCroughan/blob/186afba8ac77a56680a81b44fafaae134addb3d3/flat_and_dark.py" target = "_self">here</a>.

 #### Flat and darked sample-and-grid and grid-only images
 <p align="middle">